-- 15.194 The cumulative impacts associated with the construction (filling) and operation (flow manipulation) of the proposed dam, weirs and water storages (including irrigation precinct water storage facilities) are to be considered in a specific cumulative impact assessment section of the EIS.
-The assessment is to include the consideration of the dam's proposed impoundment and surrounding areas, tailwater upstream to the FSL, impoundment shorelines and riparian zone, as well as the downstream river systems, including the river channel.
-The same matters are to be considered for weirs and water storages associated with the irrigation precinct and pumped hydro-electric scheme. - 15.195 Potential impact pathways should be presented using cause-effect diagrams (identifying root causes, cause-effect relationships and cumulative environmental effects) are to be presented which illustrate schematically how the initial filling of the dam and flow manipulation associated with the dam may generate physical, chemical, and biological effects of increasing order through multiple and parallel pathways.
-Impact pathways generally involving multiple root causes and lower and higher order effects, interlinked by cause-effect relationships. - 15.196 The term 'cause-effect relationship' refers to the connection between an event and its consequence, e.g. an initial activity (root cause) leading to a first order effect, or multiple lower order effects leading to a higher order effect. - 15.197 Using cause-effect diagrams describe the impact pathways associated with construction of the dam, weirs and water storages (focusing on filling).
-These are likely to include (but will not be limited to) the following: - (a) the existing integrity and connectivity of ecological processes - (b) cumulative impacts on aquatic and riparian biodiversity within and adjacent to the impoundments arising from the loss of riparian habitats, change from a riverine to lacustrine environment and creation of new riparian habitats around the impoundment because of land inundation - (c) cumulative impacts on aquatic and riparian biodiversity in downstream river reaches and on the Lower Burdekin delta associated with reduced sediment and bedload content downstream of the dam, and changes to downstream channel morphology
+- 15.188 The cumulative impacts associated with the construction (dam raising and filling) and operation (flow manipulation) of the project are to be considered in a specific cumulative impact assessment section of the EIS.
+The assessment is to consider the proposed impoundment and surrounding areas, tailwater upstream to FSL, impoundment shorelines and riparian zone, as well as the downstream river system, including the river channel. - 15.189 Potential impact pathways should be presented using cause-effect diagrams (identifying root causes, cause-effect relationships and cumulative environmental effects) are to be presented which illustrate schematically how the initial filling of the raised dam and flow manipulation associated with the dam may generate physical, chemical, and biological effects of increasing order through multiple and parallel pathways.
+Impact pathways generally involving multiple root causes and lower and higher order effects, interlinked by cause-effect relationships.

-- (d) cumulative impacts on the surface water and groundwater interaction regime including impacts on groundwater dependant ecosystems - (e) cumulative impacts on biological biodiversity, including habitat of endangered, vulnerable and near-threatened species, special least concern and regional ecosystems. - 15.198 Using cause-effect diagrams describe the impact pathways associated with dam, weirs and water storages' operation (excluding use of water).
-These are likely to include (but will not be limited to) the following: - (a) cumulative impacts on aquatic, riparian and terrestrial biodiversity downstream of the project associated with flow regulation including reduced groundwater recharge, changed salinity balance on the floodplain, changed channel morphology and other downstream impacts - (b) deposition of bedload and suspended sediment in the impoundment and subsequent impacts on downstream sediment discharge impacting biodiversity in the river channel and on the Burdekin River floodplain, delta and coastal habitats. - 15.199 Using cause-effect diagrams describe the impact pathways associated with dam, weirs and water storages and operation (including use of water).
-These are likely to include (but will not be limited to) the following: - (a) cumulative impacts on water quality (including sediment loads and particulate nutrients) within the Burdekin Basin and in the Great Barrier Reef lagoon associated with new agricultural development - (b) cumulative impacts on hydrology and hydraulics including impacts on flow regimes and associated impacts on aquatic, riparian, floodplain, estuarine and coastal ecosystems - (c) cumulative impacts on groundwater levels, groundwater quality (including salinity) and soil salinity associated with new irrigated agricultural development.
+- 15.190 The term 'cause-effect relationship' refers to the connection between an event and its consequence, e.g. an initial activity (root cause) leading to a first order effect, or multiple lower order effects leading to a higher order effect. - 15.191 Using cause-effect diagrams describe the impact pathways associated with raising of the dam (focussing on dam filling).
+These are likely to include (but will not be limited to) the following: - (a) the existing integrity and connectivity of ecological processes - (b) cumulative impacts on aquatic and riparian biodiversity within and adjacent to the impoundment arising from the loss of riparian habitats, change from a riverine to lacustrine environment and creation of new riparian habitats around the impoundment because of land inundation - (c) cumulative impacts on aquatic and riparian biodiversity in downstream river reaches and on the Lower Burdekin delta associated with reduced sediment and bedload content downstream of the dam, and changes to downstream channel morphology - (d) cumulative impacts on the surface water and groundwater interaction regime including impacts on groundwater dependant ecosystems - (e) cumulative impacts on biological biodiversity, including habitat of endangered, vulnerable and near threatened species, special least concern and regional ecosystems. - 15.192 Using cause-effect diagrams describe the impact pathways associated with dam operation (excluding use of water).
+These are likely to include (but will not be limited to) the following: - (a) cumulative impacts on aquatic, riparian and terrestrial biodiversity downstream of the project associated with flow regulation including reduced groundwater recharge, changed salinity balance on the floodplain, changed channel morphology and other downstream impacts - (b) deposition of bedload and suspended sediment in the impoundment and subsequent impacts on downstream sediment discharge impacting biodiversity in the river channel and on the Burdekin River floodplain, delta and coastal habitats. - 15.193 Using cause-effect diagrams describe the impact pathways associated with dam operation (including use of water).
+These are likely to include (but will not be limited to) the following: - (a) cumulative impacts on water quality (including sediment loads and particulate nutrients) within the Burdekin Basin and in the GBR lagoon associated with new agricultural development - (b) cumulative impacts on hydrology and hydraulics including impacts on flow regimes and associated impacts on aquatic, riparian, floodplain, estuarine and coastal ecosystems - (c) cumulative impacts on groundwater levels, groundwater quality (including salinity).

-Inter project cumulative impact assessment
+Inter-project cumulative impact assessment